WINDY-WINDWARD/LogSeq_notes/pages/React.md

 - # UNIT 3
 	- ## React Native
-		- React Native uses the react library for the web
+		- React Native uses the React library for the web and runs in JavaScriptCore it sends Bat